 Triumph Spitfire GT6 Herald Vitesse plus TVR Grantura TVR Vixen

-The problem Have you ever noticed that poly bushes for these cars are supposed to be a huge improvement over the standard metalastic bushes?
-Well I'm afraid it's mostly nonsense; most of the poly bushes on the market are actually softer than the standard metalastic bushes they are designed to replace and in our view are rarely make a measurable improvement if your aim is to improve your lap times.
+The problem Have you ever read that poly suspension bushes for these cars are supposed to be a huge improvement over the standard black metalastic bushes?
+Well I'm afraid it's mostly not true; most of the poly bushes on the market are actually softer than the standard metalastic bushes they are designed to replace and in our view are rarely make a measurable improvement if your aim is to improve your lap times.
 You won't find a poly suspension bush on a pro race car.

-The solution is to use these precision made nylon bushes which are direct replacements for the soft poly bushes you bought and they use the same steel tube that runs inside the ones you already have.
-If you don't have any steel tubes, I can sort them out for you too.
-I wouldn't really recommend these for sustained road use because they will transmit much more harshness and vibration to the car but that's a choice you can make.
+The solution is to use these precision made nylon bushes which are direct replacements for the soft squidgy poly bushes; I wouldn't really recommend these for sustained road use because they will transmit much more harshness and vibration (known as NVH) to the car but that's a choice you can make.
 Just doing the lower front wishbones makes a huge difference in itself.

-They are all over the place on an M-Series TVR.
 Each bush is a pair of nylon top-hats with a stainless steel tube.
-They are reasonably easy to fit but you will need a vice, press or could possibly be done with a large G cramp but they are designed to be a tight fit in the suspension arm.
+They are reasonably easy to fit but you will need a vice, a press or could be done with a large G cramp but they are designed to be a tight fit in the suspension arm tube.